A Sinner in Mecca: A Gay Muslim's Hajj of Defiance: External Reviews

 The book has mixed reviews in the media.

-The Guardian newspaper says, "Written by a man with a deep knowledge of Islamic historic; with courage and fierce emotion."
+The Guardian newspaper says, "Written by a man with a deep knowledge of Islamic history; with courage and fierce emotion."
 It adds, "Parvez Sharma is a proud gay Muslim whose first film, A Jihad For Love, was the first ever made about Islam and homosexuality.
 It made him the subject of death threats throughout the Arab world."

 LGBT website Towleroad said, "This Gay Muslim Risked His Life to Reveal a Side of Islam Most Have Never Seen" and added in its review that the book gives "perspective on extremists and religion, but as a glass to view the world here in the United States, the challenges felt by the Muslim community, and the oppressive weight of the Trump administration".

 Publishers Weekly said "Ultimately, the work is fascinating but flawed, with many of its important topics tackled haphazardly; more reflective insight into Sharma’s own faith journey, for example, might have tied the narrative together more closely."

 On Tantor Media, where the book has been given four and a half stars out of five a reviewer says, “Given the perception that the Middle East is largely hostile to the LGBTQ community, Parvez Sharma’s spiritual memoir A Sinner in Mecca is shocking in its clarity and candor.”